-Unless the concern is easily resolved, we suggest that you seek advice from the Diocesan Safeguarding Team.
-If the concern is about the behaviour of an adult in the church, you must follow the policy ‘Managing Allegations in the Church’.
-If the concern is about the safety and welfare of a child or adult, you must follow the guidance provided in the ‘What Do I Do If?’ section of the Diocesan Safeguarding Website.
+Unless the concern is easily resolved, and where it is not possible to involve the Parish Safeguarding Officer or the incumbent we strongly recommend that you seek advice from the Diocesan Safeguarding Team.
+If the concern is about the behaviour of an adult in the churchor the safety and welfare of a child or adult, you must follow the guidance provided in the Diocesan Website under Safeguarding, then Advice & Getting Help.

-The crucial principle for any adequate Whistleblowing policy is that anyone raising any concern in good faith – whether or not that concern is ultimately justified – should suffer no adverse consequences whatsoever.
-Further guidance regarding this can be found in the web links in this section of SQP.
+The crucial principle is that anyone raising any concern in good faith – whether or not that concern is ultimately justified – should suffer no adverse consequences whatsoever.

-February 2024
+Reviewed & Reapproved 16th June 2026